Rheumatoid Arthritis

 Disease Background

-Rheumatoid arthritis (RA) is a chronic inflammatory disorder that typically affects more than just the joints.
-RA is an autoimmune disorder, a disease where the immune system mistakenly attacks your body’s own tissues.
-RA affects the lining of the joints, causing a painful swelling that can result in cartilage and bone erosion and joint deformity.
-RA is often associated with symptoms involving other parts of the body including the skin, eyes, lungs, heart, and blood vessels.
 While new types of medications have improved treatment options, significant unmet needs still exist.
-For most patients, RA still progresses, and damage accumulates.
-Patients cycle through therapies and classes of therapies and must deal with periods of acute disease activity called flares, which can occur several times per year and drive the need to adjust the dose of current drugs or to change to a new therapy to maintain control of the disease.
+For patients not in disease control, RA still progresses, and damage accumulates.
+Patients often cycle through therapies and classes of therapies and must deal with periods of acute disease activity called flares, which can occur several times per year, and drive the need to adjust the dose of current drugs or to change to a new therapy to maintain control of the disease.
+The treatment of glucocorticoids is often prolonged for an extended period of time with the risk of severe side effects.
+Ill controlled RA causes more patient interaction with the health care system and reduces the well-being of the patient.

 Clinical development of resomelagon (AP1189) in RA